danwilliams/rustmark/README.md

 The following options should be specified under a `[local_loading]` heading:

+  - `html`             - The loading behaviour for HTML templates.
   - `markdown`         - The loading behaviour for Markdown content.
   - `protected_assets` - The loading behaviour for protected static assets.
   - `public_assets`    - The loading behaviour for public static assets.